Utrecht Ultra

 Waking up, the first thing I do is check the tracker.
 Ariana has overtaken me and is a good 40km ahead.
 Banking on the fact that she will also need to stop and sleep at some point, I quickly get ready to leave.

-By 11pm I’m back on the road and feeling good, getting some sleep had been the reset I needed and I’m reminded what a difference sleeping in an actual bed makes on a race.
+By 11pm I’m back on the road and feeling good, getting some sleep has been the reset I needed and I’m reminded what a difference sleeping in an actual bed makes on a race.
 I put some music on and enjoy the totally empty mountain roads as I make my way up down and around the Luxembourg parcours in the dark.

 On these tough climbs I start to notice some pretty serious pain in my left knee.
 Trying not to fixate on it, I remind myself that aches and pains will come and go on a ride this long.
 As I leave the parcours the sun comes out and I tentatively remove my raincoat for the first time.